 Victor, 1972, Buena Vista Park, San Francisco; photo by Travis Michael Holder

-1 NOV 22: Geebus.
-It was 53 years ago today when Victor arrived at my house with “Eli and the Thirteen Confession” and two tabs of Purple Haze—and never left.
-I remember thinking, after the end of my marriage only a few months before, getting involved with a guy would mean I could have a free and fun whirlwind love affair without having to make a lifelong commitment.
+I thought Victor was going to crawl into the floor he was so embarrassed.
+Still, I had recently separated from my ex-wife Debbie and I remember thinking, after the end of my mess of a marriage only a few months earlier, getting involved with a guy would mean I could have a free and fun whirlwind love affair without having to make a lifelong commitment.
+Again, that was 1969.
 Au contraire, eh?

-Although our romance was totally hot and amazing and groundbreaking for us both through four cities (LA, NYC, San Francisco, and Lake Arrowhead) and world traveling (him dancing, me acting and then babysitting legendary rockers), the romantic element burned out about 12 years into our relationship, mainly due to his former problems with those two “ols”: Seconol and alcohol.
+Although our crazy Gatsby-like romance was totally hot and amazing and groundbreaking during our first decade-plus careening through four cities (LA, NYC, San Francisco, and then hiding out in Lake Arrowhead) and saw us world traveling (him dancing, me acting and then babysitting legendary rockers), the romantic element burned out about 12 years into our relationship, mainly due to his former problems with those two “ols”: Seconol and alcohol.

-Still, our family status remained, especially when raising a then-difficult teenager together, and today we have been legally married for the last six years—although that legal status was not entered into as a solidification of our once-heady romance but mainly so I can be there to make decisions as he descends into Alzheimers at a slow and painful pace or so he is covered if the Big C finally succeeds in taking me away.
+Still, our family status remained, especially when later raising a then-difficult teenager together, and today we have been legally married for the last six years—although that legal status was not entered into as a solidification of our once-heady romance but mainly so I can be there to make decisions as he descends into Alzheimers at a slow and painful pace and/or so he is covered if the Big C finally succeeds in taking me away.

-It hasn’t always been easy by any stretch of the imagination and I can’t thank the universe enough for cushioning my long and bumpy ride by bringing me Hugh, whose true and unbridled love has made the tough times many times more tolerable and has shown me over the past 10 years that a true and perfect love can overshadow any trial and tribulation.
+It hasn’t always been easy by any stretch of the imagination and I can’t thank the fates enough for cushioning my long and bumpy ride by bringing me Hugh, whose true and unbridled love has made the tough times many times more tolerable and has shown me over the past 10 years that a true and perfect love can overshadow any trial and tribulation.

 So oddly, today is kinda a happy though bittersweet 53rd anniversary as I have Victor, someone I still love and would protect with my life, here at home to care for rather than him being locked away in some “facility” and I have Hugh, the love of my life, beside me to help me care for Victor as he so flawlessly cares for me.
 As Victor slowly continues to disappear before our eyes (several doctors reluctantly admitting our massive and continuous use of the Demon Weed is probably why he’s still with us here at home), caring for someone for me has taken on a whole new—and occasionally nightmarish— meaning.

 Although the patient and understanding Hugh is my love and my heart, Victor is still my responsibility and always will be.
 Why, many people ask?
-Well, simply because, although he’s often a frustrating and heartbreaking person to deal with these days, I don’t give up on people I love easily—no, make that not at all.
+Well, simply because, although he’s often a frustrating and heartbreaking person to deal with these days, I don’t easily give up on people I love—no, make that not at all.
 So today I’ll say, “Happy Anniversary, Victor,” but the likelihood of him remembering exactly what that means is anybody’s guess.

 Still, could be worse, my life.
 Lots worse.
 And I couldn’t be more grateful.